poseidon-framework/poseidon-framework.github.io/janno_details.md

 ### Library properties

 The `Source_Material` column (formerly `Source_Tissue`, before Poseidon v3.0.0) documents the skeletal, soft tissue or other elements from which source material for DNA library preparation was extracted.
-The following entries are allowed: `petrous`, `bone`, `tooth`, `hair`, `soft`, `sediment`, and `other`. `soft` encompasses (archaeologically rarely preserved) soft tissues like muscle, tendons, or fat.
+The following entries are allowed: `petrous`, `bone`, `tooth`, `hair`, `soft`, `sediment`, and `other`. `soft` encompasses (archaeologically rarely preserved) soft tissues like skin, muscle, tendons, or fat.
 If multiple DNA libraries have been prepared from different sampled elements, then these can be listed separated by `;` as in other list columns.
 Further details, e.g. specific bone names, can be reported in a `Source_Material_Note` column.

 The `Nr_Libraries` column holds a simple integer value of the number of libraries that have been prepared for an individual.